IanHeywood/oxkat/README.md

 ## Software package roll-call

-If you are publishing results that have made use of `oxkat` then [please cite the ACSL entry](https://ui.adsabs.harvard.edu/abs/2020ascl.soft09003H/abstract), and (more importantly) the references to any underlying packages used.

 | Package | Stage | Purpose | Reference |
 | --- | --- | --- | --- |